-Atlantic Acting School provides professional training to students pursuing Bachelor of Fine Art degrees in acting at the prestigious New York University Tisch School of the Arts, Department of Drama.
-This signature three-year program prepares students with a concrete technique, performance experience, and the professional skills for work in theatre, film, television and new media.
+Atlantic Acting School provides professional acting training in NYC to students pursuing Bachelor of Fine Arts degrees in acting at the prestigious NYU Tisch School of the Arts, Department of Drama.
+Our signature three-year program equips students with a concrete acting technique, extensive performance experience, and essential professional skills for careers in theater, film, television, and new media.

 The first year provides a solid foundation in the Atlantic Technique.
 Learn to analyze scripts, develop character through action, work truthfully moment-to-moment, and apply fundamentals of stagecraft to acting.
 The curriculum includes instruction in a disciplined approach to script analysis, working truthfully moment-to-moment, and bringing these competencies together in performance of the material.
 Working as an ensemble to produce studio work, actors gain collaborative skills which foster independence and afford the greatest growth for the group as well as the individuals who compose it.